 This course combines the The Federal Budget Process course and the Congressional Briefing Conference enabling participants to gain an in-depth understanding of how dollars and policy often go hand-in-hand in the United States Government.
 The National Policy Seminar utilizes the following sessions to educate our participants:

-• Overview on Government and Congressional Operations
+• Overview on the function of Government and Congression

 • Congress, the Court, and Lawsuits